 - a copy of the individual's vita.

 - Send a complete application packet electronically to OPAA at firstname.lastname@example.org.

-Upon receipt of the complete application packet, the Senior Vice Provost will consult with the Vice President for Equity and Inclusion to determine eligibility and the merits of the plan to use UMRP funds.
-Following consultation, the Office of Academic Affairs will produce and send a letter stating whether the UMRP application was approved or denied.
+Upon receipt of the complete application packet, the OPAA representative will consult with the Vice President for Equity and Inclusion to determine eligibility and the merits of the plan to use UMRP funds.
+Following consultation, OPAA will follow up in writing to confirm whether the UMRP application was approved or denied.

 Administration of Funds

 It is recommended that a separate index in the home department be set up for the UMRP allocation.
 Up to $30,000 will be transferred to that index each year, for three years.
 The home department administers the use of these funds.

 The approval letter and payroll for the new faculty member will trigger the transfer of the funds to the appropriate index.
 Should the hire prove unsuccessful, the UMRP arrangement is no longer valid and no funds will be transferred.